Recommended children's booklists sorted by age or topic

 At the ages of 7 and 8, many children have learned to read short books by themselves and begin to exercise greater freedom of choice over their independent reads at school and home.
 Furthermore, research shows that reading for pleasure in childhood is a more powerful indicator of future educational attainment than parental socioeconomic status.
 In order to facilitate the enjoyment of reading, getting the right book into the right child’s hands at the right time is the key.

-Try to make available plenty of books to freely browse during independent times, too – even if the words are not all being read, remember that books can still be enjoyed in a myriad of wonderful ways.
+Try to make plenty of books available to freely browse during independent times, too – even if the words are not all being read, remember that books can still be enjoyed in a myriad of wonderful ways.

 Which are the best books for Year 3?